pobrn/ite8291r3-ctl/README.md

 after creating the file, run `sudo udevadm control --reload`, then `sudo udevadm trigger`.
 Or reboot.

 ## Subcommands
 Use `ite8291r3-ctl -h` to get a list of subcommands.
 Use `ite8291r3 <subcommand> -h` to get the help for a given subcommand.
+Use `ite8291r3-ctl --device <bus>/<addr>` to select a device to control, if the device is not specified, the first available will be used.
 ### off
 Turns off the keyboard backlight.